Applying for a Schengen VISA,Ireland VISA, and US VISA from the UK

 - They actually suggest not to buy flight tickets and accommodation beforehand

 I guess this is because the rejection rate is quite high.
 Was actually nicer than Schengen in this regard.
-If you have a fixed plan already, bring all the bookings.
+If you have a fixed plan already, bring all the bookings and the letters.

 - Passport photo